- The average cost of car insurance in Alaska is $1,676 a year or $140 per month, based on our data analysis.

 For instance, Maserati, BMW, Porsche and Audi are some of the most expensive cars to insure.
 Subaru, Hyundai, Honda and Mazda are among the cheapest cars to insure.

-Find out how much car insurance costs for your car make and model in Alaska.
+See how much you’ll pay for car insurance for your specific make and model in Alaska.

 Guide: How to estimate car insurance using our car insurance estimator tool